 Stiff knees can make even simple movements feel like a challenge.
 Whether you’re an athlete, an active adult, or dealing with the effects of aging, knee stiffness can slow you down and impact your daily routine.

-Experiencing knee stiffness can be frustrating, but it’s important to understand the potential causes.
+Experiencing knee stiffness can be frustrating.
+Understanding the potential causes can help identify and treat the stiffness to find relief.
 Stiffness in the knee joint often results from inflammation, injury, or wear and tear over time.
 Some of the most common reasons include the following:

-One of the leading causes of knee stiffness is knee osteoarthritis—a degenerative condition where the cartilage that cushions the bones wears away.
+One of the leading causes of knee stiffness is knee osteoarthritis, also called wear-and-tear arthritis.
+This degenerative condition develops when the cartilage that cushions the bones wears away.
 This leads to knee pain, inflammation, and difficulty moving the joint.
+Osteoarthritis can also cause an altered gait, leading to hip or foot pain.

 People over 50, especially athletes and active adults, are more likely to develop osteoarthritis due to repetitive stress on the knee.
 Morning stiffness and pain that worsens after activity are common symptoms.

 Damage to structures like the anterior cruciate ligament (ACL), meniscus, or other knee ligaments can cause tight and stiff knees.
-Athletes who engage in high-impact sports like basketball, soccer, or football are at higher risk of ACL injuries.
+Athletes who engage in high-impact sports like basketball, soccer, or football are at higher risk of ACL and meniscus injuries.
+A torn or injured knee often causes severe knee pain.
 Post-injury inflammation and scar tissue formation can lead to prolonged knee stiffness if not treated properly.

 After knee surgery or a traumatic injury, scar tissue can develop inside the joint.
 This can limit movement and cause unspecified knee pain.
-Conditions like arthrofibrosis—a buildup of scar tissue in the knee—can lead to significant mobility restrictions if left untreated.
+Conditions like arthrofibrosis (also known as stiff knee syndrome) can lead to significant mobility restrictions if left untreated.

-While rheumatoid arthritis is an autoimmune condition that causes inflammation in the joints, other types of inflammatory arthritis—such as post-traumatic arthritis—can also lead to knee stiffness.
+Rheumatoid arthritis is an autoimmune condition that causes inflammation in the joints.
+Although Precision Orthopaedic Specialties does not treat rheumatoid arthritis, it can cause stiffness in the knee.
+Other types of arthritis—such as post-traumatic arthritis—can also lead to joint stiffness.

 Bursitis occurs when the bursae (fluid-filled sacs cushioning the joints) become inflamed.
 There are two bursae in the knee, one in front of the kneecap, the other between the shin bone and hamstring tendons inside the knee.
-Bursitis can contribute to stiffness and discomfort in the knee.
+Bursitis can contribute to stiff knee pain.

 Sedentary lifestyles, prolonged sitting, or poor posture can lead to stiffness over time.

-The right treatment for knee stiffness depends on its cause and severity.
+The right treatment to relieve knee stiffness depends on its cause and severity.
 Fortunately, a variety of treatment options can help restore flexibility, reduce discomfort, and prevent long-term joint damage.

-A structured physical therapy program can help improve knee mobility, strengthen surrounding muscles, and prevent stiffness from worsening.
+A structured physical therapy program can help improve knee function, strengthen the surrounding leg muscles, and prevent stiffness from worsening.
 Common exercises include:

-Wearing knee braces can provide extra stability, especially for those recovering from an injury or dealing with chronic knee pain.
+Wearing knee braces can provide extra stability, especially for those recovering from ligament injuries or dealing with chronic knee pain.
 Braces can help reduce strain on the joint and improve alignment, making movement easier and less painful.

 If conservative treatments fail to provide relief, surgical options may be necessary.
 These can include: